sahil-sharma-19/Online-Payment-Fraud-Detection/README.md

 - **Visualization:** Includes an interactive donut pie chart to visualize the distribution of transaction types with Plotly Express.
 - **Sample Prediction:** Demonstrates prediction on example transaction data.

+- ##  Impact and Insights

+- **Financial Security Enhancement:**
+  Helps detect fraudulent transactions, reducing financial losses for businesses and customers.
+Early and accurate fraud detection mitigates risks and fosters trust in online payment systems.

+- **Improved Fraud Detection Capabilities:**
+  Uses machine learning techniques tailored for imbalanced data, such as a Decision Tree classifier with precision, recall, and F1-score evaluation, going beyond simple accuracy to reliably detect fraud.

+- **Data-Driven Decision Making:**
+  Interactive visualization of transaction types and detailed model evaluation metrics empower stakeholders to understand transaction patterns and model performance for informed fraud prevention strategies.

+- **Scalability and Extensibility:**
+  Modular workflow—from preprocessing and feature selection to model training and evaluation—allows easy integration of more data, advanced algorithms, and enhancements to boost performance.

+- **Real-World Applicability:**
+  Sample prediction functionality shows practical usage for real-time fraud detection applications, demonstrating how the model can be deployed in financial systems.

+- **Insights on Transaction Patterns:**
+  Analysis of transaction type distribution reveals prevalent categories, helping target monitoring efforts on higher-risk transaction types.